Near-Mage: Development

 Near-Mage was developed by the Romanian independent studio Stuck In Attic, based in Târgu Mureș.
 The game was announced in 2021 as a follow-up to the studio's previous title, Gibbous - A Cthulhu Adventure.
 Like its predecessor, Near-Mage features hand-drawn 2D animation and a point-and-click interface, but it expands on gameplay mechanics with the addition of spellcrafting and light RPG elements.

 The game was funded through a Kickstarter campaign launched in September 2021, which met its funding goal within hours and eventually raised over €125,000.

 Development focused on combining traditional adventure gameplay with more dynamic systems such as spell experimentation, branching dialogue, and character customization.
 The setting incorporates real locations in Transylvania, with Sighișoara serving as a major inspiration.
 The team aimed to blend fantasy elements with cultural references drawn from local mythology and history.

 The game was developed using the Unity engine and features voice acting, animated cutscenes, and a fully orchestrated soundtrack.
 It was translated into German and Russian for the launch, and it was released for Windows, macOS, and Linux in May 2025.

 Reception

-Near-Mage received "generally favorable reviews", according to review aggregator Metacritic.
+Near-Mage received "mixed or average" reviews, according to review aggregator Metacritic.
 Critics praised its visual style, humor, and imaginative worldbuilding.
-Reviewers highlighted the game’s hand-drawn animation, branching dialogue, and the integration of Romanian folklore as standout features.
+Reviewers highlighted the game's hand-drawn animation, branching dialogue, and the integration of Romanian folklore as standout features.

 Adventure Game Hotspot praised the voice acting and soundtrack, but noted that some puzzles felt underdeveloped compared to the narrative content.

-Cosmin Vasile, writing for Softpedia, noted that although the game “doesn’t quite realize its full potential,” its imaginative magical setting and appealing art style balance moments of underdeveloped puzzles and animations.
+Cosmin Vasile, writing for Softpedia, noted that although the game "doesn't quite realize its full potential," its imaginative magical setting and appealing art style balance moments of underdeveloped puzzles and animations.